jaymagayanes/ai_support/README.md

-# AI-Powered Support Operations Portal
+# AI Sample Project: Zendesk | Operations

 This project demonstrates how AI-driven logic can be embedded into customer support workflows.

-## 🎥 Demo
+ 🎥 Demo

-This application demonstrates AI-powered ticket classification, SLA calculation, and automated workflow routing in a simulated CX environment.

  ---

 ## 🚀 Features